-The ODL Group human rights statement can be found on the website Human rights - Odfjell Drilling as well as the Modern Slavery Statement Modern slavery statement - Odfjell Drilling.
+The ODL Group human rights statement can be found on the website Human rights - Odfjell Drilling as well as the Modern slavery statement - Odfjell Drilling.

-Gender pay gap reporting for Norway and the UK, can also be found on the website at Gender pay gap - Odfjell Drilling.
+Gender pay gap reporting for Norway, can also be found on the website at Gender pay gap - Odfjell Drilling.